 Research and Set Your Course

 Everyone knows that any good strategy starts with proper planning.
-However, knowing how to gear your content strategy towards pre-set business objectives can be a big challenge.
+However, knowing how to gear your content marketing strategy towards pre-set business objectives can be a big challenge.
 Perhaps the biggest mistake companies make with content is looking at it with their own mindset and not that of the potential customer.
 You’ll need to start by creating clear objectives for determining the ROI of your efforts.
 These might be:

 Once your goals are clear and KPIs are defined, focus on identifying exactly what makes your target audience tick, give them that content, and start developing a relationship with them.